Olive Oil Slow-Poached Salmon with Fennel

 Key Ingredients in This Recipe

-Olive oil – The Pompeian Robust Extra Virgin olive oil is low in acidity and robust in flavor, making it perfect for infusing the salmon with rich flavor.
-It can also be used for marinades, salad dressings and pastas, a true kitchen workhorse!
+- Olive oil – Because the fish will take on some of the flavor from the olive oil it is important to use a high-quality olive oil in this recipe.
+The extra-virgin olive oil is low in acidity and robust in flavor, making it perfect for infusing the salmon with rich flavor.
+It can also be used for marinades, salad dressings and pastas, it’s a true kitchen workhorse!

 How to Poach Salmon

-Cover the salmon with olive oil.
-Heat oven to 275ºF.
+- Cover the salmon with olive oil.
+Heat oven to 275ºF (135ºC).
 Season salmon with salt and pepper then add to a 3-quart, 13-inch x 9-inch baking dish.
 Arrange fennel and garlic around the filet and add enough extra virgin olive oil to cover.

-Bake until cooked through.
-Cover the pan dish with aluminum foil and bake until the salmon is completely cooked through, about 1 hour.
+- Bake until cooked through.
+Cover the dish with aluminum foil and bake until the salmon is completely cooked through, about 1 hour.

 Tips and Tricks for This Recipe